 PlayStation 4 Fortnite Players Unable to Play on Switch, Sony Responds in Update

-With the recent release of Fortnite on the Nintendo Switch, fans that have played the popular battle royale game on other platforms, specifically the PlayStation 4 are now unable to use the same account on the just-released Switch version of the game.
+With the recent release of Fortnite on the Nintendo Switch, fans that have played the popular battle royale game on other platforms, specifically the PlayStation 4, can now not use the same account on the just-released Switch version of the game.

 Since posting the original story, several mainstream news outlets have picked up on the issue plaguing PlayStation players from using their Fortnite account on the Switch, eliciting a response from Sony.
 Sony responded to the BBC after they picked up on the initial story, stating, ”With … more than 80 million monthly active users on PlayStation Network, we’ve built a huge community of gamers who can play together on Fortnite and all online titles.
 We also offer Fortnite cross-play support with PC, Mac, iOS, and Android devices, expanding the opportunity for Fortnite fans on PS4 to play with even more gamers on other platforms.